iceheart0000/Implementacja-kodow-Hamminga-i-Hadamarda-w-Verilogu/README.md

 ### 1st module (Encoder):
 Codes 32 bit messages into codewords by calculating 6 parity bits and inserting them at the positions of powers of two.
 Other positions are filled with information bits of the initial message.
 ### 2nd module:
 Loads 38 bit codewords that left the encoder but all codewords have least singnificant bit inverted by xor operation.
-After that, syndrome bits are calculated, and error positon detection and correction is done with the usage of „blad_poz” array, that consists of all (6) calculated syndrome bits.
+After that, syndrome bits are calculated, and error detection and correction is done with the usage of „blad_poz” array, that consists of all (6) calculated syndrome bits.
 At the end of this module, corrected 38 bit codewords, and 32 bit decoded messages are shown.

 ### 3rd module (testbench):
 Executes every functionality from previous modules for a number of iterations specified in the for loop.
 All signals are saved to the „wyniki_hamming.vcd” file.
 Signals can be read with gtkwave.